387.5 MA Coverage for SSI Recipients

 NOTE: Do not send an advance notice to close MA benefits until the following steps are completed:

-NOTE: If there is enough information to determine eligibility and approve benefits, no contact with recipient is needed.
+NOTE: If there is enough information to determine eligibility and approve benefits, no contact with the individual is needed.

-NOTE: Make special efforts to help individuals with language barriers or disabilities give information.
+NOTE: Make special efforts to help individuals with Limited English Proficiency (LEP) or with other language barriers or disabilities provide information.
 Work with social workers, family members, or other individuals to get the information.

 NOTE: Parental income must be reported and verified before MA can be approved for a PH95 child.